System Processing

 Effect:

-- Moderate values (6-10): Good balance between precision and ringing artifacts
+- Moderate values (6-10): Balanced windowing — trade-off between accuracy and artifact suppression

 Frequency Range (Phase)

-- f_min (minimum frequency): Starting point for phase correction
+- Start Frequency: Starting point for phase correction

-- f_max (maximum frequency): Ending point for phase correction
+- End Frequency: Ending point for phase correction

 Purpose: Limit phase correction to a specific frequency range.